 • A one-night break at the Generator Copenhagen starts from $23USD pp per night, staying in a dorm room.
 Private en-suite singles and double rooms start from $38USD pp per night.

 • Visit http://www.generatorhostels.com/ for more information or join us on Facebook and Twitter to find out more.

 Website: Copenhagen Free Walking Tours

-Runs daily year round regardless of weather conditions.
-They start by picking up people at Generator Hostel at 10:30am and then walk to Town Hall Square.
-The official tour meets at 11am at the Town Hall Square, runs for about 3 hours and do not require any sign-up before the tour.
-Some of the highlights of the tour: Amalienborg Palace, Slotsholmen, Bishop Absalon’s statue, Nyhavn, Marble Church, Christiansborg.
+Runs daily year-round regardless of weather conditions.
+They start by picking up people at Generator Hostel at 10:30 AM and then walk to Town Hall Square.
+The official tour meets at 11 AM at the Town Hall Square, runs for about 3 hours, and does not require any sign-up before the tour.
+Some of the highlights of the tour: are Amalienborg Palace, Slotsholmen, Bishop Absalon’s statue, Nyhavn, Marble Church, and Christiansborg.

 Disclosure: I was a guest of Generator Hostel Copenhagen for my 3-day stay – however all of the opinions expressed here are my own.
 I do firmly believe that hostel stays as well as Couchsurfing are a great way to save money in Copenhagen.